pth68/OpenTwinThirdParty/README.md

 ## Updating a Dependency

-To update a dependency to a newer version, the old version can be overridden.
+To update a dependency to a newer version, the old version in this repository can be overridden.
 The sources and binaries of the old version are still availabe in the Artifactory, if needed!

 1. Find the original sourcecode of the old version.
 The link to the source should be given in the `url` property in `conanfile.py`.
-2. Create a diff between the files in this repo and the original source to get an overview over what has been altered for the Conan port.
+2. Compare the files in this repo and the original source to get an overview over what has been altered for the Conan port.
 Files may have been deleted or changed!
 3. Get the sourcecode of the new version.
-Adapt the changes made to the old code as far as possible.
+Adapt the changes made to the old code.
 4. Overwrite the old sources in this repository with the new sources
 5. Update the `conanfile.py`: A new `version` has to be set and the `url` should be updated to the source of the new version!
 5. Create a new Conan package and upload it to the Artifactory.